Flow Cytometry Core

 COBRE Flow Cytometry Core Staff and Services

 Mark Dooner directs and manages the core and serves as operator for the BD Biosciences Influx cell sorter and LSRII.
-Dr. Fast serves as co-director and is available as an advisor to the investigators in experimental design and data interpretation.
-Together they have over 45 years of flow cytometry experience.
+An advisor is available to the investigators in experimental design and data interpretation.

 The core has had experience with a variety of different flow cytometry applications and protocols and will work with both experienced and novice investigators to help plan and execute successful flow cytometry experiments.

 Academic, Per Hour

 |CyTOF sample preparation

 All first-time users must contact Mark Dooner to discuss their project and to set up a user account.
 Every effort will be made to accommodate sorting requests in a timely manner.
 Booking in advance is recommended.

 Please note SCA COBRE projects and pilot projects will be given priority.